Generate and Understand CRON Expressions with Precision

 /Specifies intervals. "*/15 * * * *" runs every 15 minutes.
 "0 */6 * * *" runs every 6 hours.

 The tool includes a library of common schedules you can use with a single click.
-Click "Use This Schedule" on any preset to apply it:
+Each preset card has a "Use This Schedule" button that instantly applies the expression:

 * * * * *Runs every single minute.
 Useful for high-frequency tasks.